-Enid Marx (1902-1998) was a textile designer, printmaker and illustrator who, alongside her contemporaries Eric Ravilious and Edward Bawden, defined mid-20th century design.
+Enid Marx (1902-1998) was a textile designer, printmaker and illustrator who, alongside her contemporaries Eric Ravilious and Edward Bawden, defined mid-century design.

-The exhibition will be the most comprehensive retrospective of Marx’s work to be mounted in the last 40 years.
-It will bring together over 150 pieces from private and public collections, many previously unseen.
+The exhibition coincides with the 20th anniversary of her death and is the most comprehensive retrospective of her work mounted in the last 40 years.
+It brings together over 150 pieces from private and public collections, many displayed for the first time.

-The exhibition is co-curated by historian Dr Alan Powers, author of the first monograph on Marx being published by Lund Humphries in March.
+The exhibition is co-curated by historian Dr Alan Powers, author of the first monograph on Marx recently published by Lund Humphries.

-Generously supported by the Jeremy and John Sacher Charitable Trust and Alan Swerdlow and Jeremy Greenwood.
+The exhibition is generously supported by the Jeremy and John Sacher Charitable Trust, Alan Swerdlow and Jeremy Greenwood, the Hendy and Pendle Charitable Trust and those supporters who wish to remain anonymous.

 Important to know: